bcgov/sso-requests/packages/authz/README.md

 ## Why permission is a set, not a level

-`team-member` and `role-manager` are deliberately incomparable: a team member may write an integration but not create roles, and a role manager is the reverse.
-No ordering holds both, so there is no ladder to climb and no "at least this level" to test.
-Authority from several sources is their union; a grant bounded by a ceiling is their intersection. `sets.ts` is those four operations and nothing else.
+`editor` and `role-manager` are deliberately incomparable: an editor may write the integration but not create roles, and a role manager is the reverse; `admin` is simply both.
+No ordering holds them, so there is no ladder to climb and no "at least this level" to test.
+Authority from several sources is their union; a consented set bounded by an override is their intersection. `sets.ts` is those four operations and nothing else.

+## Identity is live, consent is frozen

+A team API account _is_ its team, so it resolves to `team-admin` on every request and gains a new permission the moment the vocabulary does.
+An organization's access to a team is a consent record, so what gets stored is the expanded permission set at the time the team agreed to it. `organization.ts` resolves that stored set against a per-integration override, which can only narrow it.

 ## Presets are a presentation concern